openframeworks/ofSite/_documentation/3d/of3dGraphics_functions.markdown

 _inlined_description: _

 Set the resolution of a polygonized cone.

-Allows you to set the polygonization resolution of any cones you subsequently draw with
+Allows you to set the polygonization resolution of any cones you subsequently draw with ofDrawCone().

+radiusSegments: The number of facets (subdivisions) around the cone's circular footprint.

+heightSegments: The number of subdivisions from the cone's top to bottom.

+capSegments The number of annular (ring-shaped) subdivisions of the cone's endcap